DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Related Work

 The restrictions on computational power and bandwidth rule out many other PSI schemes.
 Protocols based on oblivious polynomial evaluation~\cite{FreedmanNP04} have very high computational cost.
-Hash-based PSI protocols~\cite{Pinkas0Z14,PinkasSZ18, Pinkas0WW18} have low computational cost, but instead require a lot of communication.
-Finally, PSI protocols can be build from generic secure multi-party computation directly~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15}.
+Hash-based PSI protocols~\cite{Pinkas0Z14,PinkasSZ18, Pinkas0WW18} have low computational cost, but require much communication.
+Finally, PSI protocols can be built from generic secure multi-party computation directly~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15}.
 However, this approach also suffers from a high communication cost and requires more than one communication round.

 Secure multi-party computation based PSI protocols can be extended to provide better privacy than \mspsi: The underlying circuits can be extended to implement either the ideal 1-bit search or the \numdocsearch search system.
-However, their high communication and round complexity rules out their use in our document search system.
+However, their high communication and round complexity rule out their use in our document search system.
 Recently, Zhao and Chow proposed a threshold PSI protocol based on polynomial evaluation~\cite{Zhao1C18} that can implement the \numdocsearch search system (by setting the threshold equal to the number of keywords).
 But its communication and computation complexity rule it out.

-Document search could also be implemented using private information retrieval (PIR): Queriers use PIR to privately query keywords in the document owner's database.
+A document search engine could also be implemented using private information retrieval (PIR): Queriers use PIR to privately query keywords in the document owner's database.
 Computational PIR protocols\cite{KushilevitzO97,AngelCLS18,MelchorBFK16} (IT-PIR protocols~\cite{BeimelI01,Goldberg07} do not apply) place a high computational burden on the database owner.
-Moreover, PIR requires a fixed set of keywords, which we cannot assume exists.
+More importantly, PIR requires a fixed set of keywords, that cannot exist for the journalists' use case.
 Keyword-based PIR approaches~\cite{AngelS16,ChorGN97} sidestep this issue, but instead require multiple communication rounds.
-Therefore, PIR does not apply.
+Therefore, PIR cannot be used in our scenario.